 In 2012, the FDA required manufacturers of 34 POP and 7 SUI mesh products to conduct safety studies for their devices.
-The agency also conducted an exhaustive literature review, examining documented clinical and anecdotal evidence of comparison of safety and success of POP and SUI procedures where transvaginal mesh was used in comparison to procedures performed without mesh..
+The agency also conducted an exhaustive literature review, examining documented clinical and anecdotal evidence of comparison of safety and success of POP and SUI procedures where transvaginal mesh was used in comparison to procedures performed without mesh.

-The FDA’s safety review concluded that when compared to non-mesh procedures, placement of transvaginal mesh in surgical procedures showed:
+This followed prior announcements that showed the FDA’s safety review concluded that when compared to non-mesh procedures, placement of transvaginal mesh in surgical procedures showed:

 - Transvaginal mesh was not always better at treating symptoms or improving quality of life